sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/disco.md

 List<Item> items = itemNode.getItems();
 ```

-This will discover items at the \"root\" node, but you can also discover items at another node:
+This will discover items at the "root" node, but you can also discover items at another node:

 ```java
 ServiceDiscoveryManager serviceDiscoveryManager = xmppSession.getManager(ServiceDiscoveryManager.class);